PROFILE

 military and diplomatic efforts to promote a

 peaceful resolution of the crisis.
-In May 2004,
+As noted

-The Ivoirian Government has traditionally
+The Ivoirian Government has traditionally played

-played a constructive role in Africa.
+a constructive role in Africa.
 President

 Houphouet-Boigny was active in the mediation of